 “Iced Oatmeal Cookies” was originally published as “Chewy Oatmeal Cookies with Coffee-Flavored Icing” in January of 2010.
 The recipe and pictures have been updated along with a new video showing how to make Iced Oatmeal Cookies in January 2019

 Have you ever wondered what makes a cookie popular?

 If I had a signature cookie, it would probably be Iced Oatmeal Cookies.
 These cookies seem to fly out of the cookie jar.
 Although it’s just my guess, I’m thinking it has something to do with the light coffee-flavored glaze on top.
 Everybody seems to love cookies with frosting on top–or is it just me?!

-Next to Thumbprints, these cookies are my husband’s favorite.
+In addition to Thumbprints, these cookies are my husband’s favorite.
 Since I only do thumbprints at Christmas, he requests and gets these oatmeal cookies more often than any other.

 What you can expect:

 Iced Oatmeal Cookies will rise up in the oven.
-But don’t be surprise when they fall in a dramatic fashion soon after they are removed from the oven.
+But don’t be surprised when they fall in a dramatic fashion soon after they are removed from the oven.
 No worries!
 That’s expected and normal.

 Straight out of the oven, these cookies are crispy.
 Nevertheless, they will soften a bit the longer they sit around.